A Brief History of Amicalola EMC

 Plans for a headquarters office were made as soon as the Co-op was formed.
 Land for the building was bought in Jasper in 1949 with the complex being built and opened in March of 1953.
 This location would be the permanent location for Amicalola EMC until November, 1984 when a new headquarters facility would be constructed on Highway 515 South of Jasper.
 In addition to the headquarters office, Amicalola EMC also has two district offices located in Ellijay and Dahlonega.

-Over time, forty-two electric distribution cooperatives were created in Georgia, the first in 1936 and the last in 1948.
-These cooperatives now serve close to three million consumers in 73 percent of the state’s land area.
+Over time, forty-one electric distribution cooperatives were created in Georgia, the first in 1936 and the last in 1948.
+These cooperatives now serve close to 4.4 million consumers in 73 percent of the state’s land area.

 Today, Amicalola EMC provides electricity through 5,678 miles of line to approximately 42,078 members which have approximately 49,947 meters.